-Teacher Learner Environment Policy (Student Mistreatment)
+Teacher Learner Environment Policy

-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

 The Medical College is committed to providing an environment that fosters mutual respect and the values of professionalism, ethics, and humanism in the practice of medicine.
 An environment conducive to learning requires that faculty, students and administrative and support staff treat each other with civility.
 Faculty must treat students fairly and with respect in all settings where students are educated and maintain an academic environment conducive to the pursuit of free inquiry, academic integrity and the advancement of patient care.
 The standards of conduct set forth below are intended to prohibit teaching and other practices that are discriminatory, generally offensive and that undermine professionalism, without limiting appropriate teaching techniques and styles that advance and stimulate the educational environment.